binipringle/right-to-be-forgotten/_texts/0-outline.md

 [^26]:Full set of rules for Rule 405 analysis: Rule 404(a)(1) generally prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with the character or trait.
 The rationale is to focus the jury on particular actions of parties and not on their “character” because (1) people do not always act according to character making character evidence not particularly probative; and (2) the drafters of the rules do not want the jury to make propensity-based decisions as this would be unfairly prejudicial jury misuse.
 There are exceptions to this rule.
 One exception is Rule 608, which allows a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion, and questions about specific prior conduct on cross-examination, but allows no extrinsic evidence.
 Other exceptions are in Rule 404(a)(2) aka the Mercy Rule which provides that a defendant in a criminal case may offer evidence of the defendant’s pertinent trait and evidence of an alleged victim’s pertinent trait except if the alleged victim is an alleged sex-offense victim, and, in a homicide case, the prosecutor may offer evidence of the alleged victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.
 Rule 405 lays out methods of proving character.
 Under Rule 405(a), when evidence of a person’s character or character trait is admissible, the character or character trait may be proved by testimony about the person’s reputation or opinion about the person’s character.
 Under Rule 405(b), when a person’s character or character trait is an essential element of a charge, claim, or defense, the character or trait may also be proved by relevant specific instances of the person’s conduct.
 When character evidence is an element, character can be proved in any way the rules provide, and there is no bar on extrinsic evidence.
 Character evidence is an element in disputes about child custody26, defamation27, negligent entrustment28, and in the defense of entrapment29.The court can always rule on a Rule 403 objection and decide to exclude any character evidence (403 backstop).
 Unfair prejudice will generally be jury misuse or overvaluing of character evidence.

-[^27]:Child Custody: character evidence can be an essential element because a child's wellbeing can depend on the "character" of the custodial parent.

-[^28]:Defamation: because libel or slander is a false statement about someone that harms their reputation, truth is a defense; thus, parties to the case will try to prove or disprove the “character” of the party in question.

-[^29]:Negligent entrustment: when the plaintiff alleges that the defendant was negligent in entrusting a dangerous instrument (e.g., a car, gun, fireworks, skill saw, etc.) to a third party who the defendant knew or had reason to know would misuse or be negligent in using the instrument.
-The character of the third party is what is at issue, and the question is whether their character was such that the defendant should have known not to allow them access to the dangerous instrument.

-[^30]:Defense of entrapment: when (1) a government agent induced the defendant to commit a crime that (2) the defendant was not otherwise predisposed to commit.

 ---

 ## Rules 801 and 802 Hearsay